DustinFoes/Dave-Bot/README.md

 |!kick <@user> | Kicks a user from the discord
 |!unban <user#1234> | Unbans a user from the discord (note do not use the @ to find the user when unbanning, it will not work)
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|

+  Please note this is purely a project for my own learning perposes.
+None of this is meant to perform any original service to someone.